GFA-RDIP/Morgana/README.md

 If you think you can help us develop this tool, you’ll be working on a project that will make research teams more effective in combating life-threatening disease.

+## Project development

+Opportunities are being investigated on how to take a segment of the cohort data and create a network diagram based on the abundance and association of participant attributes.
+The core element of this visualisation is a network diagram that changes based on the segment of the population cohort selected.

 ## Etymology of name